CactuseSecurity/firewall-orchestrator/documentation/installer/install-for-testing.md

 always change into the firewwall-orchestrator directory before starting the installation!

-## Test - with fixed jwt keys - not for production use
+## testkeys - not for production use

-Use the test switch to always use the same fixed jwt generation keys
+Use the testkeys switch to always use the same fixed secrets.
+This includes:
+- jwt generation keys
+- API hasura admin secret
+- UI admin user
+Note: the relevant secrets are displayed at the very end of the installation.
+They can also be found in the etc/secrets directory.

 ```console
 ansible-playbook/ site.yml -e "testkeys=yes" -K
 ```

-This helps with debugging c# code in visual studio (code) - you can use a static backend (ldap & api) with these keys.
+A static jwt key helps with debugging c# code in visual studio (code) - you can use a static backend (ldap & api) with these keys.

 You need to
 - add the config file and keys once on your local development machine